siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereCommerce/README.md

 **Impersonation:**

-+ The impersonating user must have access rights to both the WebSphere Application Server profile directory and the IBM UrbanCode Deploy agent directory.
++ The impersonating user must have access rights to both the WebSphere Application Server profile directory and the IBM DevOps Deploy agent directory.
 For example, if the WebSphere user is named wasusr with the group wasgrp, and the agent user is named ucdusr with the group ucdrgp, the user wasusr must be a member of the group ucdgrp.
 You can restrict the WebSphere Application Server profile directory so that only the WebSphere user has read, write, and execute permissions; the group and other users do not need any permissions.
 In this case, the WebSphere user starts all WebSphere processes.

 You can restrict the agent directory in the following ways: